Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

 2. Run "bash Experiment_test.sh" and see the results in the "results" folder to see if the code works.
 3. Run "bash Experiment_paper.sh" and see the results in the "results."
 Note that this code takes a long time to execute.

-If you want to set parameters manually, go to the Crowd-sourcing_experiment/bin folder and run "python3 experiment_Sigmoid.py YY ZZ."
-The first argument is \phi (active rate of workers), and the second is \psi (active rate of tasks).
+If you want to set parameters manually, go to the Crowd-sourcing_experiment/bin folder and run "python3 experiment_Sigmoid.py XX YY".
+The first argument is $\phi$ (active rate of workers), and the second is $\psi$ (active rate of tasks).

 Next, we explain how to perform **Ride-hailing experiments.**